Fijula/Design_Patterns/README.md

     Pros- Loose Coupling: The subject and observers know each other only through interfaces, promoting flexibility and maintainability.Decoupling: Changes to the subject don't directly impact observers, as they only interact through the interface.Dynamic Updates: New observers can be added or removed without modifying existing code.
     Cons -    Complexity: Can introduce additional classes (interfaces, subject, observers) compared to a simpler approach.Performance Overhead: Notifying a large number of observers can impact performance in some cases.Overuse Potential

+h)Mediator-  defines a central object, the mediator, to manage communication between a set of objects.
+This promotes loose coupling by eliminating direct dependencies between the objects that communicate.
+The mediator acts as an intermediary, facilitating communication and reducing complexity in systems with many interacting objects.

+    use Case- Chat Applications: As demonstrated in the provided code, the mediator can manage communication between users in a chat application, preventing direct dependencies between them.
+Graphical User Interfaces (GUIs): In a GUI, buttons, menus, and other UI elements can act as participants, while the main window acts as the mediator, coordinating events and interactions.
+Air Traffic Control: In air traffic control, the control tower can act as a mediator, coordinating communication and ensuring the safety of airplanes in flight.

+Pros:
+Loose Coupling: Objects communicate indirectly through the mediator, promoting maintainability and flexibility.
+Decoupling: Changes to individual objects don't impact other objects that communicate through the mediator.
+Simplified Communication:
+Cons:

+Complexity: Introduces an additional class (mediator) compared to a simpler, direct communication approach.
+Centralized Control: The mediator becomes a central point of control, potentially creating a bottleneck if it manages too much communication.
+Overuse Potential: